telerik/xaml-docs/controls/radpdfviewer/showing-a-file.md

 ---
 title: Showing a File
 page_title: Showing a File
-description: Check our "Showing a File" documentation article for the RadPdfViewer WPF control.
+description: Check our &quot;Showing a File&quot; documentation article for the RadPdfViewer WPF control.
 slug: radpdfviewer-showing-a-file
 tags: showing,a,file
 published: True